danykakbyrnes/US_Phosphorus/README.md

 The following scripts are used to recreate data and figures required for the paper titled [TBD].

+The analysis of phosphorus use across the US from 1930 to 2017 using the newly published gTREND-Phosphorus dataset.
 We use gTREND-phosphorus data found at XX.

 ## To do
-1. Move agricultural surplus code to P surplus folder
+1. Move agricultural surplus code to P surplus repo
 2. Change script so regions numbers match the manuscrip

+## Data Source
+- **gTREND-phosphorus data**: Available at [XX - update with actual URL]

 ## Usage Instructions